boedegoat/flyctf/README.md

     tcp_checks = []
     script_checks = []
     protocol = 'tcp'
-    internal_port = 5000 # based on public_port in challenge.yml
+    internal_port = 5001 # based on public_port in challenge.yml
     auto_stop_machines = 'stop' # stop machines after 5 mins of idle
     auto_start_machines = true
     min_machines_running = 0

     [[services.ports]]
-    port = 5000 # based on public_port in challenge.yml
+    port = 5001 # based on public_port in challenge.yml
     handlers = ['tls', 'http']
     ```

-1. Deploy your challenge with `fly deploy`
+1. Deploy your new challenge with `fly deploy` or `git push` if you have a git remote set up.
 1. You can always refer to the current `challenges` directory for examples of how to build your own challenges

 ## Monitoring